-Welcome to SortedPRO!
-This page contains a brief overview of PRO version 2's APIs and explains how you can use them.
+Welcome to Ship!
+This page contains a brief overview of Ship's APIs and explains how you can use them.

 API Collection Overview

-PRO's Shipments functionality was introduced in version 2 as an extension to the Consignments API suite used in version 1.
-PRO's Shipments API collection offers unparalleled flexibility, with support for on-demand collections from multiple locations (e.g. a ship-from-store model) as well the regular scheduled fulfilment centre collections supported in v1.
+Ship's Shipments functionality was introduced in version 2 as an extension to the Ship (Consignments) API suite used in version 1.
+Ship's Shipments API collection offers unparalleled flexibility, with support for on-demand collections from multiple locations (e.g. a ship-from-store model) as well the regular scheduled fulfillment centre collections supported in v1.

 - Manage Shipments - Create, update, clone and cancel shipment records, and manually modify shipment states.